Pumpyard Bar And Brewery

 While beer is the raison d’etre here, there’s also a small boutique wine list of red, white, rose, sparking and moscato and spirits including House Pours Mount Gay Rum, Wyborowa Vodka, Bulldog Gin, Monkey Shoulder Scotch Whisky and Bullet Bourbon Whiskey.

-As much as the drinks at Pumpyard, the food here is also a highlight, with a delectable menu of snacks and casual meals to choose from.
+As much as the drinks at Pumpyard are, the food here is also a highlight, with a delectable menu of snacks and casual meals to choose from.

 Lighter options include BBQ chicken wings with sugarcane and garlic yoghurt, or plates of mini house-made calzones with fillings like beef cheek and blue cheese or mushroom, goats cheese and thyme.

 For something more substantial the Beef Cheek Burger comes highly recommended and is virtually melt-in-the-mouth, served on premise-baked brioche with onion rings, blue cheese and tamarind.